cds-snc/docs/development/rfcs/0009-code-review.md

  - Prefer to `Squash and merge` commits.
    - The development history is in the PR if desired, but typically doesn't add much to the main repository.
+ - Force pushing to a repo should be a last resort.

 ### Principles for reviewees
  - The title and description should provide all the needed context.